pokaaa/Purble-Pairs-/README.md

 # Purble-Pairs-
 purble pairs realized by Xcode, Swift
-Main codes are in Concentration.swift and
+Main codes are in Concentration.swift and ViewController.swift